nilsauf/FizzBuzz/README.md

 # FizzBuzz

-Solutions for the Codecademy FizzBuzz Project
+Solutions for the FizzBuzz Project